asplake/agendashift-open/resources/oi-sr-template.md

 This template is the inspiration to our [Outside-in strategy workshops]: the flagship [Wholehearted:OKR], the shorter *[Impact!]* workshop, and the generic [Agendashift Outside-in Strategy Review (OI-SR)].
 Slideware for all three is included under the [Agendashift partner programme][become_a_partner].

-The template’s vertical axis represents the outside-in journey from the customer inwards, with a prompt in the form of a question for each layer (see below).
+The template’s vertical axis represents the outside-in journey from the customer inwards, with a prompt in the form of a question for each of five layers (see below).
 Its horizontal axis represents the [Ideal, Obstacles, Outcomes (IdOO)] pattern, the outcomes organised into three time horizons in the manner of the [Plan on a Page] included with the resources for [15-minute FOTO].

 [![OI-SR template image][oi_sr_template.image]][oi_sr_template]